Fellsströnd and Skarðsströnd in West Iceland - the Saga Circle of Iceland

 Staðarhólskirkja church

-The first records of a church at Staðarhóll date back to around the year 1200, but the current church dates back to 1899.
+The earliest records of a church at Staðarhóll date to around 1200, but the current church was consecrated in 1899.

-In 1981 it blew from its foundations (yes, it can be windy here on the peninsula as I experienced) and was rebuilt.
+In 1981, it blew from its foundations onto the community hall next to it (yes, it can be windy here on the peninsula, as I experienced) and was rebuilt.

-The reason why the church is closed is due to vandalism and sacrilege in the church.
+The churches are closed due to vandalism and sacrilege in some of them.
 I find it very sad that the churches around Iceland have to be locked due to vandalism.

-Now that they are locked we have to bother the farmer for the key to the church, and sometimes it is not possible to enter the churches.
+Now that they are locked, we have to bother the farmer for the key to the church, and sometimes we cannot enter the churches.

-We now turned back onto road 60 towards Búðardalur village and stopped at Guðrúnarlaug hot tub as always before continuing on our way to the Snæfellsnes peninsula.
+We now turned back onto road 60 towards Búðardalur village and stopped at Guðrúnarlaug hot tub, as we always do before continuing on our way to the Snæfellsnes peninsula.

 Regína and Guðrúnarlaug in Sælingsdalur valley